carbon-language/carbon-lang/llvm/docs/CMake.rst

 From LLVM 3.5 onwards both the CMake and autoconf/Makefile build systems export LLVM libraries as importable CMake targets.
-This means that clients of LLVM can now reliably use CMake to develop their own LLVM based projects against an installed version of LLVM regardless of how it was built.
+This means that clients of LLVM can now reliably use CMake to develop their own LLVM-based projects against an installed version of LLVM regardless of how it was built.

-Here is a simple example of CMakeLists.txt file that imports the LLVM libraries and uses them to build a simple application ``simple-tool``.
+Here is a simple example of a CMakeLists.txt file that imports the LLVM libraries and uses them to build a simple application ``simple-tool``.

 .. code-block:: cmake